Social insurance (SI) contributions

 Health insurance (HI) contributions

-Compulsory HI contributions are applicable to both Vietnamese individuals and expatriates, except those transferred from their mother companies abroad to subsidiary firms in Vietnam (i.e. assignees).
+Compulsory HI contributions are applicable to both Vietnamese and foreign individuals that are employed under Vietnam labour contracts.
 HI contribution rates are 4.5% of the income subject to HI contribution, with 3% contributed by the employer and 1.5% by the employee.

 Unemployment insurance (UI) contributions

 Compulsory UI contributions are applicable to Vietnamese individuals only.
-Expatriates are exempt.
-The employer and employee contributions are 1% on the income subject to UI contribution.
-Salary/wage subject to UI contribution is capped at 20 times the minimum regional salaries.
+The employer and employee contributions are 1% each on the income subject to UI contribution.

 Value-added tax (VAT)